davidmerfield/randomColor/README.md

 * [Initial.js](https://github.com/judesfernando/initial.js) used it to generate Gmail-style avatars.
 * [ng2-Logger](https://github.com/darekf77/ng2-logger) used it to make logs a little more colorful.
 * [vue-randomcolor](https://github.com/alebeck/vue-randomcolor) adds attractive random colors to Vue.js.
+* [sudoku-solver.ch](https://www.sudoku-solver.ch/) uses it for coloring the puzzle's numbers

 Did you use randomColor.js for something?
 [Tell me about it](https://lllllllllllllllll.com).